tarantool/doc/doc/dev_guide/internals/box_protocol.rst

   it will usually be an array but, since Lua requests can result in a wide variety of structures, bodies can have a wide variety of structures.

-- For :ref:`IPROTO_ID <box_protocol-id>`, the body has the same structure as the request.
+- For :ref:`IPROTO_ID <box_protocol-id>`, the response body has the same structure as the request body.
 It informs the client about the protocol version and features that the server supports.

 Example: if this is the fifth message and the request is